Asim Bajwa Expresses Solidarity With Torrential Rains Affected People In China - UrduPoint

 Asim Bajwa Expresses Solidarity With Torrential Rains Affected People In China

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jul, 2021 ) :China Pakistan Economic Corridor (CPEC) Chairman Lt Gen (Retd) Asim Saleem Bajwa Wednesday expressed solidarity with the people of Chinese Henan province affected by torrential rains.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Jul, 2021 ) :China Pakistan Economic Corridor Chairman Lt Gen (Retd) Asim Saleem Bajwa has expressed solidarity with the people of Chinese Henan province affected by torrential rains.

-"Torrential rains and resultant flooding has brought misery and suffering to the people of Henan province," he said in a tweet adding "Our heart goes out to our brothers and sisters on their losses.
+"Torrential rains and resultant flooding has brought misery and suffering to the people of Henan province," he said in a tweet the other day.